How to Remove Moiré Patterns in Photos Using Lightroom Classic

 Limitations of Moiré Pattern Corrections in Lightroom

-Here’s an example of a of a barn with a really bad moiré pattern on the barn door.
+Here’s an example of a photo of a with a really bad moiré pattern on the barn door.

 barn with a really bad moiré pattern on the barn door.barn with a really bad moiré pattern on the barn door.barn with a really bad moiré pattern on the barn door.